 - Photos allowed inside but without flash

-- Some stairs to visit inside the castle
+- Some stairs to climb in order to visit inside the castle

 - They have also a small gift shop